Design a UI element everyday, for 100 days.

 #003 - Landing Page (above the fold)

 For this exercise, I designed the landing page for Shayan - a company that specialises in textiles and bedding.
 The banner allows the firm to showcase new collections and products.
 When I made this, I pictured someone in bed who did not want to wake up despite the hot coffee on the table, which explains the headline.
 The top-level navigation links are kept to a minimum.
-However, corporate and social responsibility gets prominent placement since it can be a key differentiator in the industry.
-Cotton farming can have harmfulsocial and environment impact.
+However, corporate and social responsibility gets prominent placement since they can be key differentiators in the industry.
 The fonts and use of a desaturated blue communicate elegance and sophistication.

 #004 - Calculator